Treason Act 1554: Section 13 – Accessories

 Section 13 of the act provided the rule for how accessories were to be treated for aiding and abetting a crime for which the penalty depended on whether it was the defendant's first or second offence.
 An accessory was to receive the same penalty as the principal offender, regardless of whether the accessory had committed the offence before.

-Repeals

-The whole act, except sections 6 and 8, was repealed on 28 July 1863 by section 1 of, and the schedule to, Statute Law Revision Act 1863.

-The whole act was repealed on 1 January 1968 by section 10(2) of, and part I of schedule 3 to, the Criminal Law Act 1967.
+Subsequent developments